chencarl/tinyalu/README.md

-the dut tinyalu is from Ray Salemi <The UVM Primer>
+The tinyalu DUT is from Ray Salemi's <The UVM Primer>